Faculty

 Email: chaudhari@phoenixunion.org

-Archana Chaudhari is a Computer Engineer and has been teaching in Magnet Program since 12 years.
+Bismarck Soto has been teaching in the Magnet Program for 2 years.

 miguel herrera